kidGodzilla/recommendation-engine/README.md

 # Recommendation-engine

-This is a client-side computed recommendation-engine based on user affinity, written in JavaScript, using firebase as a datastore.
+This is a *client-side computed recommendation-engine* based on user affinity, written in JavaScript, using **Firebase** for persistence.

-It uses Facebook connect to gather information about a user's favorite movies and provide recommendations on other movies the user might like.
+It uses **Facebook Login** to gather information about a user's favorite movies and then provides recommendations on other movies the user might like by randomly recommending other movies similar users liked.

 The look and feel has been improved by using **Twitter Bootstrap** & Hubspot's **Messenger.js**.